replicatedhq/kots.io/content/kotsadm/installing/airgap-packages.md

 ![Airgap Bundle](/images/airgap-install.png)

 ### Upload Airgap Bundle
-The software vendor should have delivered a `.airgapped` bundle to be used on this screen.
+The software vendor should have delivered a `.airgap` bundle to be used on this screen.
 The bundle contains the container images and manifests.
 Choose the bundle and click continue to start processing.

 ![Airgap Uploading](/images/airgap-uploading.png)